netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Installation and configuration
 ==============================

-This explains how to install and configure the module.
+This section explains how to install and configure the module.

 Installation
 ------------